emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 You've created the content that our site contains.
 In the next steps you are going to create the **templates**.

+## Add templates

-Hugo has a templates concept, and it can optionally encapsulate templates into themes aswell.
+Hugo has a concept of templates that resembles Wordpress.
+Templates are usually bundled into themes, but it is an optional construct.
+There are two ways of adding templates to your site: **layouts** or **themes**.

-But for our example, I will not explain themes but just show you a basic template in the default template folder: **layouts**.
+I will explain themes at a later stage, but for this tutorial I will just show you add a template to the **layouts** folder.

-## Basic templating in Hugo: layouts and _default
+### Layouts folder

 The layouts folder has a special organization.
 There is one directory that is mandatory for all Hugo-sites: **_default**, go ahead and create it.